olmjo/tigress-scripts/README.md

 ##### Example 2: Example 1 + an external R script
 *PBS*, *SLURM*

-This PBS script includes all the reasonable defaults from Example 1.
+This script includes all the reasonable defaults from Example 1.
 The only change is that it uses Rscript to run an external R script, which is how the job would usually be programmed.

 The computational task in R is a copy of the example usage of `ideal()` from the R package **pscl**.

-To run under PBS:
+To run under Torque:
 ```
 cd ./examples/ex2/
 qsub ex2.pbs